StjepanPoljak/sikso2/README.md

 SAFEGUARD=1000
 ```

-Safeguard is a convenient option to avoid an infinite loop when running the device.
-In the future, this will be replaced by a `SIGINT` trap that will do a proper device cleanup.
+Note: `SAFEGUARD` is a convenient debug option to avoid an infinite loop when running the device.

 Note: You can turn off any of these options by either deleting them or, preferrably, commenting them out with `#`, i.e. the hashtag.